 Canada’s ambassador for Women, Peace and Security

-The whole-of-government mandate for Canada’s ambassador for Women Peace and Security will be multifaceted:
+The whole-of-government mandate for Canada’s ambassador for Women Peace and Security is multifaceted:

 - provide advice on the progress of the implementation of the National Action Plan on women, peace and security and on how Canada can continue to demonstrate global leadership